ncode/pretty/README.md

 Running commands:
 ```
-pretool(2)>> whoami
+pretty(2)>> whoami
 host1: ncode
 host2: ncode
 ```

 ## Why do I need it?
-pretool is a tool to control interactive shells across multiple hosts from a single point.
+pretty is a tool to control interactive shells across multiple hosts from a single point.

 ### Motivation